lorien/grab/docs/configuration.rst

     You can specify POST, PUT, DELETE or GET.

 **post**
-    Sequence of two-value tuples or dictionary.
+    Sequence of two-value tuples or dictionary or string.

+    In case of sequence or dictionary all values are processed in this way:
+    * instance of ``UploadFile`` class converted into spercial internal curl object
+    * unicode is converted into bytestring
+    * ``None`` is converted into empty string

-    If value is unicode then it is converted to byte string using value of ``charset`` option.
+    If option value is a string then it is submitted as is.

-**payload**
+**multipart_post**
+    Sequence of two-value tuples.

-    Raw value to send in POST or PUT request.
+    Similar to post option but send "multipart/form-data" request.

 **headers**
     Extra http headers.
 The value of this option will be merged with default headers which are Accept, Accept-Language, Accept-Charset and Keep-Alive.

 **reuse_cookies**
-    If true then remember cookies and request them in next requests.
+    If True then remember cookies and request them in next requests.
-    If false then clear cookies before each request.
+    If False then clear cookies before each request.
     Default: True

 **cookies**